Gender Programs and Resources

 Women’s History Month occurs each March and acknowledges and celebrates the ongoing contributions of women in society.
 Programs, workshops and lectures take place throughout the month.

-Sexual Assault Advisors: (SAAs) are a team of staff, students and faculty who are trained to work with survivors of sexual assault, are provide non-judgmental support, resources, and referrals.
+Survivor Support Network: (SSN) A team of staff, students and faculty who are trained to work with survivors of sexual assault, are provide non-judgmental support, resources, and referrals.

 MORF (Mobilization of Resolute Feminists) is a student organization dedicated to providing programs for the campus community that raise awareness of issues that impact women and promote women's involvement on campus.
 The organization meets regularly to discuss campus events as well as to provide a space for the discussion of issues important to the women in the campus community.